Standardised tobacco packaging in Norway

 Cross-border or distance sales of tobacco and e-cigarettes in Norway

 Norway is a member of the EEA and there is currently an ongoing process to incorporate the Tobacco Product Directive (2014/40/EU) into the EEA agreement.
-New rules and regulations regarding cross-border sales of tobacco and nicotine containing e-cigarettes in the Norwegian Tobacco Act will come into force when this process is finalized, probably early in 2018.
+New rules and regulations regarding cross-border sales of tobacco and nicotine containing e-cigarettes in the Norwegian Tobacco Act will come into force when this process is finalized, probably in 2018.

 Until new rules come into force it remains illegal to sell e-cigarettes or e-liquids containing nicotine to Norwegian customers, unless the customer uses the right to private import the product according to the legislation for pharmaceutical products.
 For more information regarding the legislation for pharmaceuticals please contact the Norwegian Medicines Agency.

 When the new rules come into force, all e-cigarettes and e-liquid containers (regardless of nicotine content) must be registered at the Norwegian Medicines Agency.
-All companies planning to do cross-border sales to or from Norway, or distance sales within Norway, must register with the Norwegian Directorate of Health.
+All companies planning to do cross-border sales of tobacco and/or e-cigarettes and e-liquids, to or from Norway, or distance sales within Norway, must register with the Norwegian Directorate of Health.
 The registration systems are currently being set up and will be announced as soon as they are available.

 Norway's tobacco control strategy

 The Ministry of Health and Care Services launched its strategy in 2013 «A tobacco-free future.
 National strategy for tobacco control 2013–2016» (regjeringen.no).
 The strategy was prolonged and valid through 2017.
 A new strategy will probably be introduced in 2018.

 The vision of the previous strategy was a tobacco-free future – a future in which individuals and communities are no longer affected by tobacco's many harmful effects on health and where children and adults live healthier and longer lives.

 Goals of tobacco strategy 2013–2016